Back To Search Results

 Granulocytes

-Neutrophils, basophils, and eosinophils are all granulocytes.
+• Neutrophils, basophils, and eosinophils are all granulocytes.
 These cells also all have azurophilic granules (lysosomes) and specific granules that contain substances unique to each cell's function.
-Histologically, granulocytes can be distinguished from one another by the morphology of their nucleus, their size, and how their granules stain.[1]
+Histologically, granulocytes can be distinguished from 1 another by their nucleus's morphology, size, and how their granules stain.[1]

-Neutrophils are 12 to 15 µm in diameter and have multi-lobed nuclei typically consisting of 3 to 5 segments joined by thin strands or isthmuses.
+• Neutrophils are 12 to 15 µm in diameter and have multi-lobed nuclei typically consisting of 3 to 5 segments joined by thin strands or isthmuses.
 Thus, they are also called polymorphonuclear neutrophils.
-Neutrophils contain specific granules in the cytoplasm that cannot be resolved by light microscopy and, therefore, give the cytoplasm a pale pink color.
-Neutrophils, when activated, migrate into the tissues via diapedesis.
-These cells have life spans of a few days, and when activated in connective tissue, undergo apoptosis and are then removed by macrophages.
+Neutrophils contain specific granules in the cytoplasm that cannot be resolved by light microscopy, giving the cytoplasm a pale pink color.
+When activated, neutrophils migrate into the tissues via diapedesis.
+These cells have life spans of a few days, and when activated in connective tissue, they undergo apoptosis and are then removed by macrophages.

 Agranulocytes